Photo of Catherine Neilan

 Whitehall Editor

 Catherine Neilan is the Whitehall Editor at The Observer.
-She has been a political journalist since 2014, and has been based in the UK's Parliament for the last six years, working for titles including the Daily Telegraph and CityAM.
+She has been a political journalist since 2014, and has been based in the UK's Parliament since 2017, working for titles including the Daily Telegraph and CityAM.
 Before that she was a business journalist, covering sectors including retail, publishing and the TV industry.

 • Catherine Neilan